jwang123/jwang123.github.io/_posts/2012-02-07-example-content.md

 - What similarity criterions to use for clustering?
 - How to use those criterions to cluster?

 In answering the first question, there are two common similarity measures: **Euclidean distance** and **Pearson correlation coefficient**.
+- Euclidean distance is sensitive to scaling and difference in average expression